makerdao/community/governance/polls/title: Risk and legal assessment to increase the NS-DROP DC to 50M DAI - November 28, 2022.md

 ## Review

-This poll allows the MakerDAO governance community to signal their support or opposition to move forward with the Strategic Finance Core Unit risk and legal assessment on the increase in the debt ceiling of the NS-DROP vault with the below parameters.
+This poll allows Maker Governance to signal their support or opposition to the Strategic Finance Core Unit moving forwards with the risk and legal assessments on increasing the Debt Ceiling of the NS-DROP vault with the below parameters.

 * Adding in WSFS as the trustee, based on the [Trust Indenture](https://forum.makerdao.com/t/centrifuge-update-cornerstone-agreement-complete-to-onboard-rwas-to-maker-with-centrifuge-successful-collaboration-with-incubating-lts/15005) put together earlier this year by Christian Petersen and Eli Cohen.
 * Increase vault [debt ceiling](https://manual.makerdao.com/parameter-index/vault-risk/param-debt-ceiling) to 50mm DAITrust Indenture